-STX France unveiled an innovative expedition cruise ship concept - a 200-passenger ice-class vessel aimed at the growing adventure market, named Ulysseas.
+STX France unveiled an innovative expedition cruise ship design - a 200-passenger ice-class vessel aimed at the growing adventure market, named Ulysseas.

 Xavier Leclercq, technical director of STX France, said that the new segment had a potential market.
 With big ship orders from Royal Caribbean, Celebrity and MSC, STX is now turning towards expedition, where the cruise market is mostly made up of operators that use second-hand tonnage.

 Unique feature on the ship are the large glass areas and French balconies, with floor to ceiling windows around the entire vessel, and a 360-degree observation lounge located forward.
 The Ulysseas concept measures 145-meter length and nine decks.

 Aaccording to Leclercq, who joined STX France in 2001 to work on Festival Cruises’ new-build project, the new vessel design was a proposal, and they would see how the market and ship owners react to that.
 He noted it was innovative and different, “a new idea to this segment”.

 Ulysseas concept’s unique form of the hull has been designed with basin-testing.
 With a wide-ranging profile between ice cruising at low speed and potential high-speed transits through the Drake Passage, service speed is targeted at 17 knots.